Textiles

 Year 8

-Pupils will create a marine panel using a variety of Textiles techniques.
-The panel will then be turned into either a wall hanging or a bag.
+Pupils will create a water themed design bag using a variety of Textiles techniques including batik, dye and applique.
+The fabric will then be turned into either a wall hanging or a bag.

-Pupils will have the freedom to show creativity and imagination within the design and the making of their panel.
+Pupils will look at artist research to inform and inspire their designs.
+Pupils will have the freedom to show creativity and imagination within the design and the making of their project.

-Through demonstrations and tasks, pupils will develop their hand sewing and sewing machine skills to produce a high quality finish panel.
+Through demonstrations and tasks, pupils will develop their hand sewing and batik application skills to produce high quality water themed projects.

 The finished item will then be evaluated and compared to the success criteria given at the start of the project.